Thesis and Dissertation Guide

 When you submit your thesis for formal evaluation, the Graduate School will see that it meets the requirements described in this Manual or follows the style guide you have chosen if you are from one of the departments mentioned above.
 You and your committee are responsible for the content and quality of your thesis.
 When you have questions concerning the substance of your work (e.g., the arrangement of tables or whether material belongs in an appendix), turn first to your committee chair, or to other members of your committee.
 They will be most familiar with your work and will know the standards in your field.
 A format advisor in the Graduate School can assist you in interpreting this Manual or your style guide, but your committee is the best resource for advice about writing and organizing your work.
 Except for those few aspects of your paper that the format advisor will evaluate, committee members are the final judges of your paper.
 Do not use another thesis as a model for your work as a particular style or example in a previous work may be incorrect or out-of-date.

 When your committee agrees that you have produced a complete, nearly final copy of your manuscript, you must email the draft to Nancy Holland (firstname.lastname@example.org).
 You must fill out and submit the Thesis Format Approval Sheet to the Graduate School and it must be signed by the chair of your committee.
 The Graduate School will not review your work without the signed format approval sheet.
-Do not schedule your oral defense until the Graduate School has approved your thesis formatting.

 The Format of your manuscript will be reviewed by a format advisor in the Graduate School and also by an outside reader.
 The advisor checks your work against Graduate School requirements and the requirements of your style guide if appropriate.
 The outsider reader, along with the format advisor, spot-checks for misspellings and grammatical problems.
 This evaluation usually requires two to four working days; however, when deadlines are approaching, format evaluation may take a bit longer.
 Most students must make a few corrections or changes.
 The student should leave a telephone number or an e-mail address where he/she can be reached.
 If corrections need to be made, the Graduate School will ask to see a revised copy before granting approval to schedule the thesis defense.